bluerogue251/DBSubsetter/README.md

 _Support large datasets_: designed for stability when handling large datasets.

-_Non-intrusive_: connections to the origin database are read-only.
-Connections to the
+_Non-intrusive_: connections to the origin DB are read-only.
+Writes to the
-                 target database require only [DML](https://stackoverflow.com/a/2578207)
+                 target DB require only [DML](https://stackoverflow.com/a/2578207)
-                 write permission.
+                 permission.

 _Deterministic_: identical inputs yield identical outputs.